bcgov/citz-imb-kc-api-docs/README.md

 - Add minimize button to module sections and minimize all button
 - Describe syntax and structure requirements/limitations in README
 - Add BCSans font
+- Expand login to more than just IDIR

 <br />